sambaranban/ONE/README.md

 Sambaran Bandyopadhyay, N. Lokesh, and M. Narasimha Murty.
 Outlier aware network embedding for attributed networks.
 In Proceedings of the Thirty-Third AAAI Conference on Artificial Intelligence, Honolulu, Hawaii, USA, 2019.

-If you plan to use our paper or the associated code in your project, please cite our work as given below:
+If you plan to use our paper or the associated code in your project, please cite our work as given below (from google scholar):

 @inproceedings{bandyopadhyay2019outlier,
   title={Outlier aware network embedding for attributed networks},